Table of Contents

 4. Make sure that the tracking code is on all the pages

-To see if the Google Analytics monitoring code remains on all sites, you can use a useful tool called GA Checker that will search the entire website (up to 10,000 pages).
+To see if the Google Analytics monitoring code remains on all sites, you can use a useful tool called GA Checker to search the entire website (up to 10,000 pages).
 All you need to do is enter your website’s name and then click on the “Check Your Site” button.
 You will see a tick mark next to Google Analytics on all pages if you have successfully activated the tracking code.

 5. Learn how to use Google Analytics

 It’s going to take 24 hours for Google to start gathering data from your website now that you’ve activated the tracking code for all the pages on your website.
-Please keep in mind that one day Google Analytics will still be behind you, and you will not be able to access present-day results.
+So please keep in mind that one day Google Analytics will still be behind you, and you will not be able to access present-day results.